Jeff Lemire: DC Comics

 Lemire signed an exclusivity contract with DC Comics in December 2010.
 He moved over to the DC Universe to write the one-shot Brightest Day: Atom, with Turkish artist Mahmud Asrar, designed to act as a springboard for an Atom story to co-feature in Adventure Comics.
 He also relaunched the Superboy series featuring the character Conner Kent.
 During Flashpoint he wrote Frankenstein and the Creatures of the Unknown miniseries, then, as part of The New 52, he wrote the ongoing series Animal Man and Frankenstein, Agent of S.H.A.D.E..

 Further into the launch of The New 52, Lemire took over the writing duties on Justice League Dark with issue #9, while leaving Frankenstein: Agent of S.H.A.D.E. to newcomer Matt Kindt.
 He continued to write Animal Man into 2012, including teaming up with Swamp Thing writer Scott Snyder for a crossover between the two books called "Rotworld."
 In February 2013, Lemire replaced Ann Nocenti as the writer of Green Arrow.
 His work on the title, which had not been well-received under previous writers, was widely praised by critics and fans, and lasted until September 2014.

 Lemire drew a Rip Hunter story for Time Warp #1 (May 2013) which was written by Damon Lindelof and published by Vertigo.

 In 2014, Lemire joined a team of writers composed of Brian Azzarello, Keith Giffen, and Dan Jurgens to co-write The New 52: Futures End, a new weekly series set five years into the New 52's future.
 It ran from May 2014 through April 2015.

 Lemire wrote Teen Titans: Earth One, an original graphic novel with art by Terry and Rachel Dodson published by DC Comics in November 2014.
 As part of DC's Earth One line, Teen Titans: Earth One takes place in an alternate continuity-free universe that re-imagines DC's characters.

+He is currently the head writer for Absolute Flash with the head artist being Nick Robles.